AndrewRayCode/ShaderFrog-Runtime/README.md

 ## Usage

-Download the [built Javascript file](http://shaderfrog.com/) and include it in your project *after* THREE.js:
+Download the [built Javascript file](http://shaderfrog.com/shaderfrog-runtime.min.js) and include it in your project *after* THREE.js:

     <script src="shaderfrog-runtime.min.js"></script>

+Instantiate a new runtime:

+    var runtime = new ShaderFrogRuntime();

 ## Development